- Section 1 – Membership Eligibility

-A. Members and/or non-member patrons shall furnish and contribute to the Cooperative, and the Cooperative shall receive as capital all operating margins.
-Operating margins are defined to be all funds and amounts, received from its’ members and/or non-member patrons for the provision of a Cooperative service, that exceed the Cooperative’s costs and expenses of providing that service.
+A. Members shall furnish and contribute to the Cooperative, and the Cooperative shall receive as capital all operating margins.
+Operating margins are defined to be all funds and amounts, received from its’ members for the provision of a Cooperative service, that exceed the Cooperative’s costs and expenses of providing that service.

-D. The amounts accumulating in each member’s or non-member patron’s capital account is known as Patronage Capital.
-The members, in their capacity of accumulating Patronage Capital may be referred to as Patrons.
-The Cooperative shall annually notify each patron of the dollar amount of capital credits allocated or credited to the patron’s account.
+D. The amounts accumulating in each member’s capital account is known as Patronage Capital.
+The Cooperative shall annually notify each member of the dollar amount of capital credits allocated or credited to the member’s Patronage Capital account.

 Section 3: Assignment of Capital Credits

-Capital credited to the account of each patron is assignable on the books of the Cooperative only pursuant to written instruction from the assignor and only to the Cooperative or to successors in interest or successors in occupancy in all or part of such patron’s premises served by the Cooperative.
+Capital credited to the account of each member is assignable on the books of the Cooperative only pursuant to written instruction from the assignor and only to the Cooperative or to successors in interest or successors in occupancy in all or part of such member’s premises served by the Cooperative.